Java Unit Testing - JUnit & TestNG

 • Regression Test: Tests to ensure the a change (such as enhancement, patches or configuration change) does not break the system or introduce new faults.

 JDK 1.4 provides an assertion feature (read Assertion), which enables you to test (or assert) your assumptions about your program logic (such as pre-conditions, post-conditions, and invariants).
-Nonetheless, assertion is primitive compared with the unit testing framework.
+Nonetheless, assertion is primitive compared with Unit Testing Framework.

 With a proper Unit Testing framework, you can automate the entire unit testing process.
 Your job becomes designing proper test cases to excite the program.
 Furthermore, the unit testing process can be integrated into the build process.
 In this case, the build process not only checks for syntax errors, but semantic errors as well.